At least $9.7 billion in state bailouts for Air France, KLM

 The Dutch minister said the support would come with strings attached.
 “It’s tax money from us all and that means we will ask for something in return.”

-Air France-KLM Chief Executive Ben Smith hailed the “unparalleled vote of confidence.”
+Air France-KLM Chief Executive Benjamin Smith hailed the “unparalleled vote of confidence.”

-The company would have run out of cash “in the very near future” without this help, he said.
+The company would have run out of cash “in the very near future” without this help, he said in a video message to staff and the tax-paying public.
 He promised the company would “rethink our model immediately” to stay competitive once virus confinement measures start allowing more air travel.

 The French government is also considering a 5-billion-euro loan guarantee for carmaker Renault, Le Maire said.